davidhutchins/Automatic-Sanitizing-System/Reports/Alpha_Test_Plan.md

 5. Proceed until program is installed

 ### In CCS
-1. Goto File > Import
+1. Go to File > Import
 2. Choose Code Composer Studio > CCS Projects
 3. Clone/Download the repository and select Hardware > Hand-Sanitizing-System as the search directory
 4. Select Hand-Sanitizing-System_MSP432 and Finish